The Declutter Factor

 Birds of a Feather

 Put pants in one pile, T-shirts in another and so on.
-Subdivide the piles into casual and dressy items.
-Take it one step further and sort by colour or sleeve length – a great way to discover a glut of items.
+Then, subdivide the piles into casual and dressy items.
+Next, take it one step further and sort by colour or sleeve length – a great way to discover a glut of items.
 Do you really need a dozen black camisoles?

 Tough Calls